 There’s no doubt about it, some of the best anime of all time are shoujo.
-And in the 90s, some of the best shojo anime of all time was created.
+And the 90s saw some of the best shojo anime of all time.

-So for those of you who enjoy the 90s anime aesthetic with a little bit of sweetness, you’re in luck!
+So if you enjoy the 90s anime aesthetic with a bit of sweetness, you’re in luck!

-Below is a list of some of the best shojo anime released in the 90s along with a little extra info for those who are wondering what the hell shoujo anime even is.
+Below is a list of some of the best shojo anime released in the 90s along with a little extra info for those wondering what shoujo anime even is.

 Shoujo is a demographic that includes pre-teen and young teenage girls.
 So shoujo anime or manga is specifically written or created in a way that appeals to a young female demographic.